toomuchdesign/offside/README.md

 `myOffside.close();`

 ## Tips and Tricks

 - Set **off-canvas elements** width directly into `offside.css` stylesheet.
-- Link `offside-no-css-3d-transforms.css` stylesheet and and set `disableCss3dTransforms` setting to `false` to try the fallback.
+- Link `offside-no-css-3d-transforms.css` stylesheet and and set `disableCss3dTransforms` setting to `true` to try the fallback.

 ## Known bugs
 ### Off-canvas elements blocked on the page